Omoorion/Selenium_Steam_Logger/README.md

-# Selenium Steam Logger and Name Changer
+# Selenium Steam Account Logger and Name Changer
 - A steam webscraper done using selenium and msedge webdriver.
 - It's purpose is to log into your steam account and change your steam profile name every hour automatically.
 # Requirements for usage: